1/9

 Mirror neurones and autistic spectrum disorder (ASD)

-ASD is associated with problems related to social cognitive abilities, such as difficult with perspective taking, understanding intention, emotion and ToM.
+ASD is associated with problems related to social cognitive abilities, such as difficulty with perspective taking, understanding intention, emotion and ToM.
+It follows that people with ASD might have poor mirror neurone systems.

 The ‘Broken Mirror’ Theory of ASD is based on mirror neurones

+- ASD develops due to neurological deficits, including dysfunction in the mirror neurone system.
 Such dysfunction prevents a child imitating and understanding social behaviours in others.

-Researchers have observed that, in infancy, children who are later diagnosed with ASD typically mimic adult behaviour less than children with no diagnosis.
+- Researchers have observed that, in infancy, children who are later diagnosed with ASD typically mimic adult behaviour less than children with no diagnosis.

-This may demonstrate innate problems with the mirror neurone system.
+- This may demonstrate innate problems with the mirror neurone system.

 AO3 - limitation of mirror neurones: difficulties involved in studying the system in humans

-Evidence for mirror neurone activity comes from brain scanning.
-This technique identifies activity levels in the brain but can't measure activity in individual cells.
-Inserting electrodes is the only way of measuring activity at a cellular level and this isn’t ethically possible in humans.
+evidence for mirror neurone activity comes from brain scanning. this technique identifies activity levels in the brain but can't measure activity in individual cells. inserting electrodes is the only way of measuring activity at a cellular level and this isn’t ethically possible in humans.

 Mirror neurone research is thus based on inferences from measuring general activity in areas of the brain and can’t as such provide direct evidence of mirror neurone activity.